wp-plugins/miniposts/readme.txt

 == Changelog ==

 = 0.6.12 =
 * Fixed permissions check in post save.
-Non-admin users should now be able to create miniposts (thanks for finding this one, [http://www.theblackrepublican.net/](Chris)).
+Non-admin users should now be able to create miniposts (thanks for finding this one, [Chris](http://www.theblackrepublican.net/)).

 = 0.6.11 =
 * Added styling on the comment count.
-Allows [http://wordpress.org/support/topic/230058?replies=15](arbitrary text to be shown for the zeroeth comment link).
-Added at the request of [http://wordpress.org/support/profile/1524092](Lovelidicious).
+Allows [arbitrary text to be shown for the zeroeth comment link](http://wordpress.org/support/topic/230058?replies=15).
+Added at the request of [Lovelidicious](http://wordpress.org/support/profile/1524092).